StefanHubner/qrzlogger/README.md

  * prettytable
  * colored

-These libraries can be installed with the following commands:
+These libraries can be installed with the following command:

 ```
 # sudo pip install xmltodict prettytable colored